 Appendix 1: Problems with use of Sumerian words.

 Developed during the late 4th-millennium BCE, the Sumerian language flourished during the 3rd-millennium BCE.
 (Only circa mid 3rd-millennium BCE can we be confident that cuneiform signs actually were a written language.)
-Circa 2000 BCE Sumerian became obsolete as a living language but continued to be used as a language of scholarship until the end of the 1st-millennium BCE.
+Circa 2000 BCE Sumerian became obsolete as a living language but continued to be used as a language of scholarship by non-native speakers (such as the Akkadian speaking Babylonians and Assyrians) until the end of the 1st-millennium BCE.
 However, Sumerian texts from the 3rd-millennium BCE enable a more accurate understanding of the original Sumerian language than later Sumerian language texts influenced by Akkadian grammar and the grammatical understanding of Akkadian speakers.
 During the Hellenistic period (332-63 BCE) there are tablets with Sumerian words transcribed in Greek letters.
 The Semitic Akkadians borrowed the Sumerian-invented cuneiform script for writing their own language.
 For Akkadian scribes Sumerian was a language learned during scribal education.
 Though no longer used as a spoken language, Sumerian remained in use as a written language of scholarship and education.
 "In the Old Babylonian period the bulk of a student's elementary education consisted of learning Sumerian, by then a dead language.
 (Christine Proust, Tablettes mathématiques de la collection Hilprecht, 2008)" The Akkadians not only borrowed the idea of cuneiform but also retained numerous Sumerian logographs and phonetic signs (Sumerograms).
 Additionally they added many of their own.
 (By circa 2000 BCE the Akkadian use of the Sumerian script had developed many modifications to Sumerian orthography with the Semitic equivalents for many signs becoming distorted or abbreviated to form "phonetic" values.)
 Because of their shortness Sumerian symbols remained in use in Akkadian writing.
 The Sumerian language (i.e., cuneiform signs) provided logograms for expediting the writing of Akkadian (i.e., Babylonian and Assyrian).
 The original Sumerian script was adapted for the writing of Akkadian.
 Akkadian texts are mostly (approximately 90 per cent) syllalograms.
 Syllables were frequently represented by signs.
 An Akkadian word was separated into individual syllables, and each syllable was represented by a Sumerian sign.
 Most of the signs used to spell Akkadian represent syllables.
 Most signs had 2 or more values or readings.
 However, in some cases, 1 symbol could have up to 12 syllabic values.
 The terms ideograms and logograms are applied to the Sumerian language.
 The terms Sumerograms and logograms are applied to the Akkadian language.
 They are used in the graphic representation of a language other than Sumerian.
 In Akkadian Sumerian logograms are often named Sumerograms because they originate from Sumerian cuneiform signs.
 A Sumerogram is the use of a single, or group, of Sumerian, cuneiform signs as an ideogram or logogram rather than a syllabogram.
 An ideogram is a graphical symbol representing an idea rather than a word i.e., graphical wayfinding signage at airports.
 A logogram is a meaningful cuneiform sign that stands for an entire word.
 A logogram is a written symbol representing an entire spoken word without expressing its pronunciation i.e., $ for dollar.
 The term ideogram is also commonly used to describe logographic writing systems.

 Proponents of a Sumerian origin for the Babylonian constellations like to argue that the names of many constellations are originally Sumerian, not merely Sumerograms (i.e., logograms, or ideograms) for Akkadian.
 However, the issue is not a simple one.
 Even late Babylonian astronomical records have a high logographic content.
 According to Wayne Horowitz it was common practice in 1st-millennium BCE astronomical texts to write star-names with Sumerograms.
 Akkadian syllabic writings of star-names are rare in the 1st-millennium BCE.
 Beginning circa 2500 BCE the Akkadians adapted the Sumerian cuneiform writing system for writing Akkadian.
 (Akkadian was the language of the Babylonian and Assyrian empires.
 It seems the Akkadians were the first Semites to borrow the Sumerian writing system.)
 Most cuneiform signs were taken from the Sumerians.
 Though the Akkadians spelled their words phonetically they still made use of the old Sumerian system.
 Semitic scribes preferred to avoid syllabic spelling.
 Long Akkadian words were preferentially written as Sumerograms.
 It is generally stated that the term logogram is used to describe a Sumerian word that is used in Akkadian cuneiform writing i.e., has been borrowed into the Akkadian language.
 But it is not always the case that Sumerograms mean the use of Sumerian loan words.
 It may be that there has been an Akkadian adaptation of a Sumerian logogram.
 In Akkadian texts Sumerian words are frequently used to stand for their Akkadian equivalents.
 A Sumerian word that is used in Akkadian writing usually indicates meaning (words) (i.e., are mostly used for common nouns i.e., "king" or "horse") rather than a syllable or sound.
 (Present day example: The use of 4 for "four" illustrates a single symbol representing an entire word without expressing its pronunciation.)
 Use of a Sumerian word is represented by 1 sign in the case of a simple logogram or by 2 signs in the case of a composite logogram.
 (Composite logograms are separated by a dot.)
 Use of logograms in Akkadian cuneiform texts are recognisable either because (1) a syllabic reading of the sign makes no sense in the context, or (2) cuneiform scribes usually add (preceding) signs (determinatives) that act as logogram identifiers and indicate the class the (following) logogram belongs to.
 (See: Beyond Babel by Steven McKenzie and John Kattner (2002).)